maxwellreynolds/clcal/README.md

 # clcal (command line calendar)
-Show your google calendar events in the command line (including Zoom links from the event description)
+Show your Google Calendar events in the command line (including Zoom links from the event description)

+## Showing upcoming events
 Optional arguments
 -d: maximum number of days ahead to check (0 checks until end of today, 1 until end of tomorrow, etc.)
 -e: maximum events to show (default 10)